HFU-BeatBot/Neural-Network/README.md

 ### FMALargeSortGTZANGenres.py
 This file is used to automatically assign the songs from the FMA_large (https://os.unil.cloud.switch.ch/fma/fma_large.zip 93GB) data to the GTZAN genre folders.
-It automatically creates the GTZAN genre folders at given location and moves the songs that fit the GTZAN genres into the folders.
+It automatically creates the GTZAN  (blues, classical, country, disco, hiphop, jazz, metal, pop, reggae and rock) folders at given location and moves the songs that fit the GTZAN genres into the folders.

-To use this file on Windows replace <User> ('C:/Users/<User>/PycharmProjects/Neural-Network/data/fma_metadata/tracks.csv') with your own Username.

-Place the tracks.csv (https://os.unil.cloud.switch.ch/fma/fma_metadata.zip 342 MB) at ('C:/Users/<User>/PycharmProjects/Neural-Network/data/fma_metadata/tracks.csv')
+To use this file place the tracks.csv (https://os.unil.cloud.switch.ch/fma/fma_metadata.zip 342 MB) at (/FMA/data/fma_metadata/tracks.csv)
-and the mp3 files at (C:/Users/<User>/PycharmProjects/Neural-Network/data/fma_large/).
+and the mp3 files at (/FMA/data/fma_small/).

 ### FMASmallSortMP3.py
 This file, much like FMALargeGTZANGenres.py, is used to assign the songs from FMA_small (https://os.unil.cloud.switch.ch/fma/fma_small.zip 8GB) data to genre folders, this time the 8 genres specified in fma_small (electronic, experimental, folk, hiphop, instrumental, international, pop and rock).

-To use this file on Windows replace <User> ('C:/Users/<User>/PycharmProjects/Neural-Network/data/fma_metadata/tracks.csv') with your own Username.
-Place the tracks.csv (https://os.unil.cloud.switch.ch/fma/fma_metadata.zip 342 MB) at ('C:/Users/<User>/PycharmProjects/Neural-Network/data/fma_metadata/tracks.csv')
+To use this file place the tracks.csv (https://os.unil.cloud.switch.ch/fma/fma_metadata.zip 342 MB) at (/FMA/data/fma_metadata/tracks.csv)
-and the mp3 files at (C:/Users/<User>/PycharmProjects/Neural-Network/data/fma_small/).
+and the mp3 files at (/FMA/data/fma_small/).

 ### getMfccStdAndMeanOfASong.py
 This file is used to get the std and mean MFCC values of a single Song.